AwSkies/CPWindowsScripts/README.md

 Steps through each individual service and disables them.
 The user is able to skip disabling each service.
 Manual mode is *HIGHLY RECOMMENDED* as there are often critical services that the user does not want to disable in the list of services.
 #### Automatic Mode
-Disables every service on the list
+Disables every service on the list.
 ### Remote Desktop
 Disables remote desktop.
 This is an important service that gets its own category, as it has many different services associated with it and is often made a critical service.
 ### Registry Keys